-E. UNSUBSTANTIATED COMPLAINTS
+D. UNSUBSTANTIATED COMPLAINTS

-At any level of the complaint system, there is the potential for a complaint to be determined to be unsubstantiated or caused by non-landfill activities.
-If at any point the County determines a complaint is unsubstantiated or not a result of landfill activities, the County will document the complaint as unsubstantiated.
+At any level of the complaint system, there is the potential for a complaint to be unfounded or a result of non-landfill activities.
+If at any point the County mobilizes to the site of the complaint and finds no nuisance condition or that it unlikely that the reported condition is a result of landfill activities, The County will document the complaint as unsubstantiated.

-For Level II Complaints that the County determines as unsubstantiated, the County will notify the Streets Superintendent and schedule a meeting at the location of the issue to verify or provide documentation of the determination.
+For Level II Complaints that the County deems as unsubstantiated, the County will notify the Streets Superintendent and schedule a meeting at the location of the issue to verify or provide documentation of what was found onsite.
 If the two parties agree that the complaint is unsubstantiated the County will document the complaint as unsubstantiated.
 If the Streets Superintendent elects not to meet, the complaint will be considered unsubstantiated.
 If the Streets Superintendent finds the complaint substantiated, the City and County will follow the progressive complaint system pursuant to this Agreement.
-If the complaint involves a resident from the Village or Town, their respective designees will be notified of the complaint and meeting times.